sumionochi/Software-Testing-Model-on-Playground.ai/README.md

 ### Data Source: UniTSyn

-**UniTSyn** is a large-scale, open-sThece dataset designed to enhance the capabilities of language models in unit test synthesis.
+**UniTSyn** is a large-scale, open-source dataset designed to enhance the capabilities of language models in unit test synthesis.
 It comprises 2.7 million focal-test pairs across five mainstream programming languages.
 By associating tests with their corresponding functions, UniTSyn provides the critical context needed for SLMs to infer expected behaviors and verify logical paths effectively.

 **Key Features of UniTSyn:**

 - **High Volume**: 2.7 million focal-test pairs.
 - **Multi-Language Support**: Covers five mainstream programming languages.
 - **Contextual Pairing**: Associates each test with its corresponding function for better understanding.
-- **Open-SThece Repository**: Access the dataset and contribute via The [GitHub repository](https://github.com/SecurityLab-UCD/UniTSyn).
+- **Open-Source Repository**: Access the dataset and contribute via The [GitHub repository](https://github.com/SecurityLab-UCD/UniTSyn).

 For an in-depth understanding, refer to The research paper: [Automated Unit Test Generation with UniTSyn](https://arxiv.org/abs/2402.03396).

 ### Integration with Playground.ai

-By integrating The SLM trained on UniTSyn with **playground.ai**, It offer developers a seamless and interactive environment to generate unit tests effortlessly.
-Users can input function descriptions or code snippets, and the integrated system will produce relevant and comprehensive unit tests, enhancing the overall development and testing workflow.
+By integrating The SLM trained on UniTSyn with **playground.ai**, It offer developers a seamless and interactive environment to generate, test, enhance and build unit tests effortlessly.

+Playground AI is a visual workflow platform built to integrate **Gemini Nano's API** for executing multiple AI tasks, managing execution history, and enabling offline or online modes.
+It empowers users to create scalable AI agent workflows while generating units tests through a simple drag-and-drop interface.

 ---